 Figure 3.
 Sandboxes within your technical environment (click to expand).

-that the automated test suite running in that sandbox is fast.
-In the next section we explore this in
+- CDI on a developer sandbox must be fast.
+Developers and Agile data engineers are highly paid professionals.
+As a result you are motivated to be efficient with their time, and that includes ensuring that the automated test suite running in that sandbox is fast.
+In the next section we explore this in detail.

 3.3 Database Tests Are Time Consuming